Tuesday's Elections Show Impeachment Might Not Boost GOP As Much As It Hoped

 7. The politics of health care and guns may be moving left

-Before Bevin came into office, Kentucky had one of the best-run Obamacare exchanges in the country.
-It also expanded Medicaid under the former governor, Democrat Steve Beshear.
+Before Bevin came into office, Kentucky had one of the best-run Affordable Care Act (aka Obamacare) exchanges in the country.
+It also expanded Medicaid under Gov. Steve Beshear, a Democrat.

 Bevin took a very different approach.
 He tried to institute work requirements for Medicaid, which would have resulted in tens of thousands of Kentuckians losing health insurance.
 That was hotly divisive, and his loss Tuesday proves that once you give people the benefit, it is very difficult to take it away.

 That has long been the argument Democrats have made in favor of the Affordable Care Act even when it was unpopular.
 And guess what?
-As predicted, it's grown more popular, and without an alternative, Republicans have struggled to figure out what to do about it.
+As predicted, it has grown more popular, and without an alternative, Republicans have struggled to figure out what to do about it.

 In Virginia, guns were a top issue after a raft of mass shootings nationally and in the state.
 Gun-control groups outspent the National Rifle Association by about $500,000, and Tuesday's Virginia results showed that with a concerted effort, lots of money and focused activism, the tide could be turning on gun policy.